 Most people seek mole removal Essex because they simply don’t like the appearance of the mole.
-This is cosmetic mole removal Essex.
-Some people are worried the mole may be harmful, or their GP may have referred them because they suspect skin cancer.
+This is cosmetic mole removal Essex; many people opt for this and non-surgical procedures such as botox Essex and dermal fillers Essex for their own personal reasons.
+Some people however are worried the mole may be harmful, or their GP may have referred them because they suspect skin cancer.

 Moles can be flat, dome-shaped, flesh-coloured or pigmented.
 Some can have hair growing out of them, others look flaky or wart-like.
 Moles can appear from birth and new moles can develop on children and teenagers.
 Sometimes, moles fade as we age; some moles are more common as we get older.
 During pregnancy, moles can get darker.

 If a mole changes shape or colour, starts crusting, bleeding, itching or gets larger, then it’s advised that you speak to a professional.
 These changes can be a sign of skin cancer and the mole may need to be removed and sent for analysis.

 If you wish to undergo mole removal Essex, contact Mr Sierakowski.
 He will arrange an initial cosmetic surgery Essex consultation appointment with you to go through the procedure, including what to expect, the benefits and any risks associated with mole removal Essex surgery.

 What To Expect From Cosmetic Mole Removal Essex

 Cosmetic mole removal Essex takes around 20 minutes and is performed using a local anaesthetic injection to numb the skin around the mole.
 Once the area is numbed, the procedure itself is painless.
 Generally speaking, there are two ways of removing a mole surgically: shave removal or surgical excision.